uvmcs120f2022/Graphics-Starter/README.md

 Note to Mac users running Catalina: If the red quad shows up in the bottom half of your screen, change the glViewport line at the top of the display function by multiplying the width and height arguments by 2.

 * Change the color of the quad by modifying the call to `glColor3f`.
     * What is the range of values for each part of the color?
+0-1
 * Move the quad down and to the right by 50 pixels.
-    * Is the positive x direction left or right?
+    * Is the positive x direction left or right? right
-    * Is the positive y direction up or down?
+    * Is the positive y direction up or down? down
 * Make each vertex a different color by adding calls to `glColor3f` before each call to `glVertex2i`.
-    * Describe the quad's appearance.
+    * Describe the quad's appearance. it looks like a rainbow
 * Swap the third and fourth coordinates of the quad.
-    * What does it look like?
+    * What does it look like? it has an empty triangle at the top because it drew to a different corner first

 Besides GL_QUADS, there are many other shape options:
 * Draw a new shape using GL_TRIANGLES (3 coordinates instead of 4).
     * Put six coordinates instead of 3.
-What happens?
+What happens? it drew another triangle
 * Draw a new shape using GL_TRIANGLE_STRIP.
-    * If you add a vertex n to a triangle strip (where n >= 3), which two vertices does it connect to?
+    * If you add a vertex n to a triangle strip (where n >= 3), which two vertices does it connect to? the last two

 ![Image of GL_TRIANGLE_STRIP](triangle_strip.png)

 ![Image of GL_TRIANGLE_FAN](triangle_fan.png)

 * Draw a new shape using GL_TRIANGLE_FAN.
-    * How does this one look different?
+    * How does this one look different? this one is connected to the first vertex

 If you were to draw a circle, which of the modes above would you use and why?
+Maybe I would use FAN and some function that kept adding vertexes to be connected to the first vertex

 Draw in a function other than display.
 What happens?
 (Hint: What *doesn't* happen?)
+It doesn't draw nuthin

 ## Extra Time?